 Use fundraising signals to spot companies right after they raise capital, when budget, urgency, and buying momentum are often at their highest.

-By the end of this tutorial, you’ll know how to create a Company raised funds watchlist in lemlist, refine it with fundraising criteria, choose which companies to monitor, control daily volume, and route identified signals into your workflow.
+By the end of this tutorial, you’ll know how to create a Company raised funds watchlist in lemlist, refine it with fundraising criteria, choose which companies to monitor, exclude company lists you don’t want to track, control daily volume, and route identified signals into your workflow.

 Why this matters